czim/laravel-cms-core/documentation/Troubleshooting.md

 ### The CMS theme style is broken or interactive components (such as date pickers) don't work

-Make sure you have run `php artisan vendor:publish` after adding the CMS Service provider to your `app.php` or `cms-core.php` configuration file.
+Make sure you have run `php artisan vendor:publish` after adding the CMS Service provider to the `app.php` (or module service providers to the `cms-core.php`) configuration file.

 CMS assets may have been altered between versions, and `vendor:publish` will not overwrite the existing contents.
 Make sure to overwrite already published assets by adding the `--force` option: